Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 ...
 ~~~

-There is one other thing it does that we need to talk about.
+There is one other thing it does.
 It uses a volume to persist the database.
 The volume definition looks like this:

 ~~~yaml
 ...